timothylimyl/Complex-YOLO/README.md

 # Extra Test/Insight

 Complex-YOLO makes prediction using bird eye view and predefined heights of objects.
 This is one of the key weakness of the algorithm, it uses a pre-defined object height which makes the results very poor when you increase the IoU metric as objects of the same category usually differ in height.
+The preprocessing step of converting the point cloud data into a 2D bird-eye view grid also causes loss of important information especially for smaller objects.

-Thus, it will do very poorly with objects such as Pedestrian and Cyclist once we increase the IoU.
-This is also cause by the sparsity of lidar point cloud on these objects coupled with the fact we are preprocessing the point cloud in a 2D grid.
+Thus, it is expected that Complex-YOLO will do very poorly with objects such as Pedestrian and Cyclist once we increase the IoU.
+This is also cause by the sparsity of lidar point cloud on these objects.

 mAP using IoU of 0.5: